 I played Space Hulk Ascension on a 2012 MacBook Pro, non-retina, with 16GB of memory and a 650GT NVidia graphics card.
 I did not see any slowness or graphics clipping during any of the movement or cut-scenes at all.

-However, on a 2011 MacBook Air with the Intel 3000 chipset, I had to lower the graphic settings to the lowest possible to play, with visible graphics tearing and clipping during each scene or movement.
-Full Control has mentioned the game will play without an issue on Retina displays, however I haven’t tested the configuration.
+However, on a 2011 MacBook Air with the Intel 3000 chipset, I had to lower the graphics settings to the lowest possible to play, with visible graphics tearing and clipping during each scene or movement.
+Full Control has mentioned the game will play without an issue on Retina displays, however, I haven't tested the configuration.